Digital transformation never stops: How CFOs can drive continuous change

 At most organizations, digital transformation tends to start with customer facing products and revenue generating operations.
 So sales and marketing teams have benefited in recent years from a plethora of digital tools that help them generate leads and close more deals – everything from data analytics to lead scoring, automated outreach, and more.
 But business leaders miss a big opportunity to create even more revenue and efficiency if they let their efforts stop there.

-As a starting point, consider whether your own team's processes are fully optimized.
+As a starting point, consider whether your own team's finance operations processes are fully optimized.
 According to another report by McKinsey, close to 60% of financial activities can now be fully or almost fully automated.

-Stay on top of the new technologies like expense management tools, automated billing software, and accounting systems that can improve your financial stack and budgeting.
+Stay on top of the new technologies like expense management tools, automated billing software, and accounting systems that can add to your stack of finance tools.
 For instance, new spend management software have emerged in recent years that combines corporate cards, expense management, accounting, and reporting all in one.

 Not only will your team thank you for automating tedious task work, you’ll gain accurate, real-time data to confidently guide your business model and financial planning.
 Less time on manual tasks means more time spent on strategic growth.